strongly-labs/strong-js/README.md

 Strong-JS is a truly fullstack React App development framework which brings powerful tools and frameworks (React Native, NextJS, Prisma) together with minimal glue to enable rapid platform application development across platforms.

+## MiniApps

+Using the Strong-JS cli you can create multiple NextJS zones (mini apps), which are stitched together automatically to share resources and scale independently.
+At the moment only one React Native application is supported but React Native mini apps are on the Roadmap for near future.

 ## Data Driven

 The Strong-js pattern is to use the Prisma schema to generate and automate application infratructure, eg. REST endpoints, Admin UI, GraphQL Endpoint, Swagger API Docs and more.